jugmac00/til/all-repos/how-to-replace-an-url-in-all-repos.md

 Imaging using `sed`, the stream editor, but not on one file or repository, but on all of them.

-A usual sed command looks like this:
+A common sed command looks like this:

 `$sed 's/unix/linux' hobbies.txt`

 Which means
-- search the file `hobbies.txt` the first occurence of `unix`
+- in the file `hobbies.txt` search for the first occurence of `unix`
 - and replace it with `linux`

-Note, that the slash is used as delimiter.
+Note, that the slash is used as a delimiter.

 # putting it all together